Family Reunion Music Festival June 24 is family friendly event

 People are also reading…

+As for kids-focused fun, that includes bounce houses, yard games and a drum circle.

+“One of our biggest focuses is on the family activities,” Ramsey said.
+“We hope to see lots of kids enjoy face painting, the drum circle, watermelon eating contests and our arts and crafts tent.”

-Attendees will have the opportunity to win two different 50/50 raffles, one at 3 p.m. and another at 6 p.m.
-Winners must be present to win the 50/50.
-Bids will be taken on an assortment of raffle baskets; winners will be drawn at 6 p.m. and need not be present to win.
+And everyone has the chance to win raffle prizes, with drawings at 3 and 6 p.m.
+(You must be present to win the 50/50 raffle.)
+Bids will also be taken on raffle baskets.
+Those winners will be drawn at 6 p.m. and need not be present to win.

+Food options include smoked chicken and pork sandwiches from Dragon Pit BBQ, tamales from I Love Tamales, vegan curried chickpeas from Chit Chaat, vegetarian fried rice from Sap Sap, a garden salad from Racine Urban Garden Network, and corn-on-the-cob and watermelon from Borzynski’s Farm & Floral Market.
+Drink options include water, soda, seltzer and beer.

 - Noon-12:30 p.m.: Welcome and a word from Family Power Music and Racine Urban Garden Network.